yoterel/STORM-Net/README.md

 Then navigate to [main.py](CapCalibrator/main.py), and run:\
 `python main.py --mode gui`

-Note: in Linux you might need to unset pythonpath (after step 7) before the application can be run successfully (step 8):\
+Note: in Linux you might need to unset pythonpath before the application can be run successfully:\
 `unset PYTHONPATH`

 ## How to use the different modes